 Easter Week – As mentioned above, Cartagena is Colombians’ favorite place to vacation.
 So during Easter Week (Semana Santa) everyone is there taking in the sun and partying in Cartagena’s best nightclubs.
 See Semana Santa in Cartagena Package

 5 Star Option: Hotel Santa Clara is a converted seventeenth-century convent, a grand and historic hotel, easily the top lodging in the Caribbean coast city of Cartagena — which is, in turn, the destination of choice for travelers from elsewhere in Colombia; the young and the beautiful congregate here for a respite from the troubles in Bogota, Cali, Medellin.

-4 Star Option: Capilla Del Mar Hotel Cartagena is one of the traditional hotels with greatest recognition in Cartagena.
+4 Star Option: Capilla Del Mar Hotel Cartagena is one of the traditional hotels with the greatest recognition in Cartagena.
 It has been nominated to Portfolio Awards within the category “Service to Client”.
-It has 202 totally refurbished rooms, three diverse restaurants, swimming pool and a revolving bar on the 21st. floor, the cozy beach in front of the hotel and a complete business infrastructure.
+It has 202 refurbished rooms, three diverse restaurants, a swimming pool, and a revolving bar on the 21st. floor, the cozy beach in front of the hotel, and complete business infrastructure.